 Finally, I'll leave you to think about what the maestro, Sir Stirling Moss, once told drivers at a pre-race briefing, which sums up perfectly what our racing events are all about.

-"Just remember, no one's here to see what a smartarse driver you are, they've come to see the cars, so rev the engines, wave at the pretty girls, and put on a show.
-But don't crash into anything."
+"Just remember, no one's here to see what a smart-arse driver you are, they've come to see the cars, so rev the engines, wave and put on a show...
+But don't crash into anything!"